mattyhall/tomlz/README.md

 ```

 ## Current status
 All types other than datetimes are supported.
-We pass 320/334 of the
+We pass 321/334 of the
 [toml tests](https://github.com/BurntSushi/toml-test) 11 of those are due to not
-having datetime support and the others should be fairly minor issues.
+having datetime support and the other two are minor lexing issues (allowing
+whitespace between the square brackets of an array header).

 The API is quite barebones at the moment but
 [decoding to structs](https://github.com/mattyhall/tomlz/issues/7) is on our